-The foundation must deposit all depository taxes (such as employment tax, excise tax, and corporate income tax) electronically using the Electronic Federal Tax Payment System (EFTPS).
+The foundation must deposit all depository taxes (such as employment tax, excise tax, and unrelated business income tax) electronically using the Electronic Funds Transfer.
+Generally, such transfers are made using the Electronic Federal Tax Payment System (EFTPS).
 For more information about EFTPS or to enroll in EFTPS, visit the EFTPS website at www.eftps.gov, or call 1-800-555-4477.
 You can also get Pub.
-966, The Secure Way To Pay Your Federal Taxes.
-See below for an exception to this rule for small foundations
+966, Electronic Federal Tax Payment System: A Guide to Getting Started.
+See below for an exception to this rule for small foundations.

 Depositing on time.
-For deposits made by EFTPS to be on time, the foundation must initiate the transaction at least 1 business day before the date the deposit is due.
+For deposits made by EFTPS to be on time, the foundation generally must initiate the transaction at least one business day before the date the deposit is due.
+See Pub.
+15 (Circular E), Employer's Tax Guide, for information on a same-day payment option under some circumstances.